PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs Filters`_.

-We use these filters in different exampls within this document in the following reports.
+We use these filters in different examples within this document in the following reports.